OpenPeerPower/OpenPeerPower.github.io/_docs/configuration/troubleshooting.markdown

 When an integration does not show up, many different things can be the case.
 Before you try any of these steps, make sure to look at the `open-peer-power.log` file and see if there are any errors related to your integration you are trying to set up.

-If you have incorrect entries in your configuration files you can use the [`check_config`](/docs/tools/check_config/) script to assist in identifying them: `hass --script check_config`.
-If you need to provide the path for your configuration you can do this using the `-c` argument like this: `hass --script check_config -c /path/to/your/config/dir`.
+If you have incorrect entries in your configuration files you can use the [`check_config`](/docs/tools/check_config/) script to assist in identifying them: `opp --script check_config`.
+If you need to provide the path for your configuration you can do this using the `-c` argument like this: `opp --script check_config -c /path/to/your/config/dir`.

 #### Problems with dependencies